Javascript is not enabled.

 • Dual eligible special needs plans (D-SNPs) create coordinated coverage for people eligible for both Medicare and Medicaid.

-• Institutional special needs plans (I-SNPs) are for people who live in institutions, such as nursing homes, or who require institutional-level nursing care at home.
+• Institutional special needs plans (I-SNPs) are for people who live in an institution, such as a nursing home, or who require institutional-level nursing care at home.

-In 2023, the number of special needs plans in the United States grew to 1,284, an 11 percent increase from 2022 and more than double what was offered since 2018, according to the Kaiser Family Foundation.
-In 2022, more than 4.6 million people were enrolled in Medicare Advantage SNPs.
+In 2023, the number of special needs plans in the United States grew to 1,335, a 12 percent increase from 2022 and more than double what was offered in 2018.
+In 2023, more than 5.7 million Medicare beneficiaries are enrolled in Medicare Advantage SNPs, a 24 percent increase from 2022, according to KFF, formerly the Kaiser Family Foundation.

 What is a chronic condition special needs plan?

 Chronic condition special needs plans offer coverage for people with cardiovascular disease, diabetesend-stage renal disease, respiratory disease and several other chronic conditions.
-While less common, some C-SNPs cover conditions such as chronic mental illness, dementia, and HIV/AIDS.
+While less common, some C-SNPs cover conditions such as chronic mental illnesses, dementia and HIV/AIDS.

-The plans provide benefits tailored to people with long-term conditions such as provider networks with specialists who focus on your condition and access to special drug coverage to treat your condition.
+The plans provide benefits tailored to people with long-term conditions.
+Benefits could include provider networks with specialists in your condition and access to special drug coverage to treat your condition.

-A C-SNP for people with end-stage renal disease may include:
+A C-SNP for people with end-stage renal disease might include:

 • 24/7 access to a dedicated kidney care team.